 The Bank also maintains trading and investment positions in debt securities, foreign exchange, equity and other markets.
-These positions could be adversely affected by volatility in financial and other markets and in Portuguese sovereign debt (EUR 5.9 billion as at 30 June 2018, of which EUR 5.9 billion are evaluated at the fair value), creating a risk of substantial losses.
-Potential losses in the Portuguese public debt in June 2018 stand at around EUR 65.9 million.
+These positions could be adversely affected by volatility in financial and other markets and in Portuguese sovereign debt (EUR 6.6 billion as at 31 December 2018, of which EUR 4 million recorded in "Financial assets at fair value through profit or loss - Held for trading"; EUR 33 million recorded in "Financial assets at fair value through profit or loss - Designated at fair value through profit or loss"; EUR

+6,525 million recorded in "Financial assets at fair value through other comprehensive income" and EUR 47 million recorded in "Financial assets at amortised cost - Debt securities"), creating a risk of substantial losses.
+Potential losses in the Portuguese public debt in December 2018 stand at around EUR 40.6 million.
 Volatility can also lead to losses relating to a broad range of the other trading and hedging products that the Bank uses, including swaps, futures, options and structured products.
 Significant reductions in estimated or actual values of the Bank's assets have occurred from previous events in the market.
 Continued volatility and further fragmentation of certain financial markets may affect the Bank's business, financial condition, operating results and prospects.
 In the future, these factors may have an influence on day-to-day valuations of the Bank's financial assets and liabilities, recorded at fair value.